-Information acquisition is a classic problem within economics, but there are relatively few dynamic models that are tractable and admit explicit characterizations.
+Information acquisition is a classic problem within economics, but there are relatively few dynamic models that are simultaneously rich and tractable.
 In this paper we present a class of dynamic information acquisition problems whose solution can be explicitly characterized in closed-form.
-It turns out that a complete analysis is feasible if we assume: (1) Gaussian uncertainty, (2) a one-dimensional payoff-relevant state, and (3) correlation across the unknowns that is not too strong.
-In return, we can allow for a great deal of generality in other aspects of the problem, such as arbitrary payoff functions and/or many patterns of correlation and asymmetry across the unknown variables.
-In the present paper, we show how our characterization of optimal information acquisition can be used to derive new results in two example economic settings.
-We believe that the tractability of the solution opens the door to additional interesting applications.
+We show that a complete analysis is feasible if we assume: (1) Gaussian uncertainty, (2) a one-dimensional payoff-relevant state, and (3) correlation across the unknowns that is not too strong.
+Given these restrictions, a great deal of generality can be accommodated in other aspects of the problem, such as the payoff function and the pattern of complementarity/substitution across the sources.
+The tractability of the solution, and the flexibility of the environment, open the door to interesting applications, a few of which we have illustrated here.